dankunk/PhidVid/README.md

 # PhidVid

-PhidVid provides a simple script to crop aphid behavior videos via an interactive, draggable ROI (Region of Interest) selection.
-It uses OpenCV to display the first frame of a video and FFmpeg with NVIDIA GPU acceleration (NVENC) to process the crop.
+PhidVid is a set of Python tools for pre-processing aphid behavioral videos.
+It leverages NVIDIA GPU acceleration via FFmpeg's NVENC and features interactive ROI selection through OpenCV, enabling efficient cropping, re-encoding, filtering, inversion, and more.
+Designed to streamline video analysis workflows, PhidVid empowers researchers to rapidly process large datasets with precision and ease.

 ---